CBB's Hyphen for Inclusion – Marche-en-Famenne

 Deadline: November 23rd at 11:59 a.m.
 (Brussels time).

 1. In the frame of the new program of the European Commission, the European Solidarity Corps, you first need to create a profile on the new data base: https://europa.eu/youth/solidarity_en (“JOIN THE CORPS”).

-3. Answer the questionnaire below (NB: you will be asked to attach a CV at the end of the form)
+2. Answer the questionnaire below – scroll down a bit if you can’t see it (NB: you will be asked to attach a CV at the end of the form)

-The application through the ESC portal and fulfilling the form are compulsory for us to take your application into consideration.
+The creation of a profile on the ESC portal AND fulfilling the form are compulsory for us to take your application into consideration.

-In the days following the 22th April, the pre-selected volunteers will be contacted for a Skype interview.
+In the days following the application deadline, the pre-selected volunteers will be contacted for a Zoom meeting

 Please answer the questionnaire in FRENCH or in ENGLISH only